cbayesr/RobustDiscrete_installer/README.md

 ## Description

 The RobustDiscrete package provides robust regression tools for modeling discrete response variables, supporting both bounded and unbounded counts, through the GAMLSS modeling framework for flexible parameter specification.
-The package implements the Beta-2-Binomial (B2B) model for bounded, and the Gamma-Negative-Binomial (GNB) model for unbounded count data.
+The package implements the Beta-2-Binomial ($B2B$) model for bounded, and the Gamma-Negative-Binomial ($GNB_k$) model for unbounded count data.
 These new robust models extends the usual Beta-Binomial and Negative-Binomial models respectively, and are designed to handle extreme observations.

 ## Requirements

-To run this package previously, install the Rcpp, gamlss, gamlss.dist, and numDeriv packages.
+To run this package previously, install the Rcpp, gamlss, gamlss.dist, and numDeriv packages, and also install the AER package for the dataset used in the Gamma-Negative-Binomial model example.

 ## Installation